nathfroech/cookiecutter-django/docs/project-generation-options.rst

 timezone:
     The value to be used for the ``TIME_ZONE`` setting of the project.

-windows:
-    Indicates whether the project should be configured for development on Windows.

 use_pycharm:
     Indicates whether the project should be configured for development with PyCharm_.